chadacious/netflix-cast-debug/README.md

 It was at this point I decided to take a break and move on for now.
 The remaining ideas I had were:
 - try to re-route the cast url for the netflix cast app id using my Edgemax Router and provide a response that included the `whitelisting` prop
 - see if it would be possible to root an older generation 1 or 2 chromecast device to gain access to the file system to look for the device's DKE key (perhaps even run frida on it).
 However, some quick google searching didn't reveal any current known rooting exploits for these devices.
+- change the hosts file on a rooted android device to route to my own server for clients3.google.com
 - use frida to isolate and replace the cast app id response with one that includes the `whitelisting` prop.
-  - this is probably the option that I think I could do with my current skills
+  - these last two are probably options that I think I could do with my current skills

 The idea behind wanting the `whitelisting` prop is that it may enable the NfWebCrypto plugin and I could get farther along in the process of self-hosting the netflix cast app.